liliatabea/myPortfolio/content/blog/Lonza/index.md

 </div>

 We elaborated a geometrical system based on the Lonza logo, with clear definitions for every angle, corner, line and point.
-With these guidelines, the Lonza graphic department can also add further icons to their catalogue.

 <div class="kg-nopointer">